vondersam/iths-react-labb-2/README.md

 # Website foot print comparator

-App to compare the carbon emissions of websites.
+App to compare the footprint of websites.
 It was created as lab 2 in the React course at IT-Högskolan, Sweden.

+You can search and add the footprint of a website and compare it to others.
+These stats are obtained from the [Website Carbon API](https://api.websitecarbon.com/).
+The API needs to be called through a proxy, which considerably slows down the response time, since otherwise an CORS error is returned.

+The lightness of the background of the color of the website cards changes based on the percentage of how much cleaner the website is compared to others tested.

+A sorting and theme togglers are provided, and the stats of the multiple websites added are sumed up and displayed in a message.

 # Getting Started with Create React App